Mohamed-Moumni/Mohamed-Moumni/README.md

 Hello! 👋

-My name is Mohamed Moumni, I am a software development student at 1337 KH, Interested to understand how computers work under the hood.
+My name is Mohamed Moumni, I am a software development student at 1337 KH, Interested in understanding how computers work under the hood and the security of software.
-<br>The main programming languages I use are C/C++ and Python lastly JavaScript/typescript, I'm also a Backend Developer, specifically in NestJs.
+<br>The main programming languages I use are C/C++ and Python lastly JavaScript/typescript, I'm also a Backend Developer.
 <br>Lifelong learner, with the ability to learn fast new technologies.
 In my free time, I write articles on some interesting topics on [medium](https://medium.com/@Rigor_08), and I'm a soccer player.
 <div id="badges" align="center">